ralfwelvers/project4/README.md

 ### Target: Past Dues

 ### 98% model Accuracy, see learning curve in notebook.
+A discussion of overfitting was made and from the learning curve, we believe that it isn't the case here.

 Imputer used for NaN data and Removed outliers using Z-Score